 Information on Cannabis Regulation

-At the City Council’s direction, earlier this year Half Moon Bay commissioned a "white paper" study on the impacts observed and experienced by other jurisdictions that had previously allowed commercial cannabis operations within their jurisdictions, including case studies of several such cities and counties.
+At the City Council’s direction, earlier in 2018 Half Moon Bay commissioned a "white paper" study on the impacts observed and experienced by other jurisdictions that had previously allowed commercial cannabis operations within their jurisdictions, including case studies of several such cities and counties.
 The City selected the International City/County Management Association (ICMA) to assist in this effort.

 - Research on a range of areas of impact including Economic Development, Public Safety, Public Health, and the Environment

 - Recommendations to local government agencies which are considering regulating commercial cannabis operations.

 - Nine case studies from cities and counties in California, Colorado, Oregon, Washington, and Alaska, which illustrate the impacts observed in these areas where cannabis has already been legalized.